kkruecke/cplus-documentation/notes/value-categories.rst

     int b = fun(42); // A declaration statement with an expression initializer
                      // fun(42) is an expression

-The three primary value categories--prvaue, xvalue and lvalue--are distinguished by whether they 'have identity' and whether they 'can be moved from'.
+These three primary value categories--prvaue, xvalue and lvalue--are characterized by two properties: do they 'have identity' and can they 'be moved from'.
+If an expression has identity then it is possible to determine whether the expression refers to the same entity as another expression, such as  by comparing addresses of the objects or the function they identify(obtained directly or indirectly).
+If an expression can be 'moved from', then the move constructor, move assignment operator or any function that implements move semantics can bind to the expression.

+Any expression that 'has identity' is called a *glvalue(generalized lvalue)*.
+An *rvlaue* is an expression that 'can be moved from'

 Expressions are catgorized according to the following taxonomy: